 | 2 Right | 2 Left |

-A 4 mm Allen key or Torx tool is necessary for removing and remounting the wheels.
-Generally, two keys are needed – one for each side of the wheel – to simultaneously hold both ends of the wheel bolts.
+A 4 mm Allen key or Torx tool is necessary to remove and reattach the wheels.
+Often, two keys are required—one on each side of the wheel—to hold both the male and female aspects of the wheel bolts in place.

-The need for rotating your wheels depends on your skating frequency, the type of surfaces you skate on, and your skating style.
+How often you need to rotate your wheels is contingent upon your skating frequency, the types of surfaces you skate on, and your personal technique.